Tacloban, Leyte

 Not used to having these many customers, there were only a few shirts on display and available.
 So we ordered for some and opted to return to the store before we leave.

-The designs were simple yet impactful.
-Many foreigners order their shirts a day before.
+They were simple designs yet carry strong messages.
+Many foreigners ordered their shirts a day before.
 At that time, a media crew also joined our frenzy and bought a number of shirts as well.

 Window display.